 This is Natural England’s species standing advice for local planning authorities who need to assess planning applications that affect water voles.

-This information should be used to decide what is needed for surveys and planning mitigation measures for water voles.
+Local planning authorities should use this advice to decide what is needed for surveys and planning mitigation measures to protect water voles.